AHWALab/EF5WADomain/README.md

 3) Pre-computed outputs from a simulation based on this set-up are included.

+4) Shapefile of countries included in the EF5 domain and raster with a mask of major basins.

 ## References

 Vergara, H., Kirstetter, P.E., Gourley, J.J., Flamig, Z.L., Hong, Y., Arthur, A. and Kolar, R., 2016.
 Estimating a-priori kinematic wave model parameters based on regionalization for flash flood forecasting in the Conterminous United States.
 Journal of Hydrology, 541, pp.421-433.